|BMBS Bachelor of Medicine, Bachelor of Surgery||BSc (Hons) Biomedical Science|

 IELTS: Overall average score of at least 6.0, with a score of at least 6.0 in all elements.

-Access Courses: Pass Access (e.g., science, combined science and medicine) with at least 45 credits at level 3, 30 of which must be at distinction level and come from at least two specialisms, such as mathematics, physics, chemistry, biology, and psychology.
-The remaining 15 level 3 credits must be at merit from environmental science, psychology, or a science-related subject.
+Access Courses: Pass a named Access to HE Diploma (e.g., science, combined science and medicine based) with at least 45 credits at level 3, 30 of which must be at Distinction level, including 15 credits in Biology and 15 credits in second relevant science such as mathematics, physics, chemistry, biology, and psychology.
+The remaining 15 Level 3 credits must be Merit or above.
 Must have GCSE English and mathematics at grade C/4 or above.

 We welcome applicants with international qualifications.
 To view other accepted qualifications please refer to our tariff glossary.